Deaf Awareness for Early Years Practitioners

 This workshops is designed for all mainstream early years practitioners.

-Sian Wilson has worked at the National Deaf Children’s Society for seven years supporting families of deaf children and the professionals working with them.
+Sian Wilson has worked at the National Deaf Children’s Society since 2011 supporting families of deaf children and the professionals working with them.
 Her current role involves developing and delivering training to practitioners working with deaf children in the early years.

 Sian has over 30 years’ experience of supporting children and their families, including six years in a Hearing Impaired department of a primary school and 11 years working in a deprived area in Wales as part of Sure Start.